SymfonyCasts/vue/sfcasts/ep1/server-data.md

 you need that.

 But for us this data is going to be *perfect*, because all we need are the categories.
-Next, let's use this data in our Vue app to avoid the AJAX call!
+Next, let's use this data in our Vue app to avoid the Ajax call!
-When we do, suddenly, our AJAX service function will *change* to be synchronous.
+When we do, suddenly, our Ajax service function will *change* to be synchronous.
 But by leveraging a Promise directly, we can *hide* that fact from the rest of our code.